EMAIL PRIVACY DISCLOSURE

 Everfair Tax Consulting Limited, (“we”, “us”, “our” and “ours”) is a tax advisory firm.
 We are registered

-in England and Wales as a company under number: 09163063 and our registered office is at Suite 6, The Monument Building, Monument Hill, Weybridge, Surrey, KT13 8RN.
+in England and Wales as a company under number: 09163063 and our registered office is at The Heights, 5, Wellington Way, Weybridge KT13 0NY.

 We have appointed a Data Protection Officer.
 Our Data Protection Officer is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
 Should you wish to contact our Data Protection Point of Contact you can do so using the contact details noted at paragraph 12 (Contact Us), below.